sellylu/special-project-hw1/README.md

 3. **Movie Filter**

-	As mentioned in *Concept Development*, we can actually process the steps in the tutorial page by finding according functions to all those steps.
+	As mentioned in [Concept Development](https://github.com/sellylu/special-project-hw1/blob/master/README.md#concept-development), we can actually process the steps in the tutorial page by finding according functions to all those steps.
 And I fulfilled it by using [Desmos](https://www.desmos.com/calculator) to gradually get all those arguments which satisfy the curves in PS the most.

+	- Red one is for adjust red color.
+	- Blue one is for adjust green and blue color.
+	- Green one is for adjust luminosity.
+	- Black point (255, 255) is the boundary point.
+	- Purple point (128, 128) is the middle point.

 	![Function Generating](report_image/function.png)

 	Implement functions generated and apply to `pixptr` can then get nice filtered image which looks quite like a shot from movie!